solarslurpi/OG-GrowBuddy/README.md

 - Lights are OFF (`global.CO2_ON == true`)
 - Lights have been on for less than 30 minutes (`gloval.CO2_ON == true`)
 #### Figure out # Secs to Turn CO2 Solenoid On
-Here I use a simple PID algorithm.
-The two node-red nodes that are used:
+Here I use a simple PID algorithm. _Note: I have no training in PID controls._ The two node-red nodes that are used:

 ![nodes for CO2 PID](images/nodered_CO2_PID.jpg)